-A student who withdraws from the program or fails to achieve the minimum course grade for progression may be readmitted by completing all the requirements listed below.
 Students may be readmitted one time only to the MLT Program.
+A student who withdraws from the program or fails to achieve the minimum course grade for progression may be re-admitted by completing all the requirements listed below.
+Please refer to the "Failure, Dismissal or Withdrawal From MLT" section of this document.